its-sachink/Educative/Python 3 - An interactive deep dive/1_First Python Program/10_Sets.md

 ```

 </br>
-- ③ Sets are bags of unique values.
-If you try to add a value that already exists in the set, it will do nothing.
-It won’t raise an error; it’s just a no-op.
+- ③ <mark>Sets are bags of unique values.
+If you try to add a value that already exists in the set, it will do nothing.</mark> It won’t raise an error; it’s just a no-op.

 </br>
 </br>